ubuntu/ubuntu-desktop-documentation/docs/tutorial/install-ubuntu-desktop.md

 ![The installation slideshow](/images/installer/slideshow.jpeg)

-Alternatively you can see a detailed output of the installation process by clicking the icon in the bottom right corner of the window.
+Alternatively, you can watch a detailed output of the installation process by clicking the icon in the lower right corner of the window.

-Once the installation has completed, you will be prompted to restart your machine.
+When the installation has completed, the installer prompts you to restart your machine.
 Click {guilabel}`Restart Now`.

 ![The Installation complete page](/images/installer/installation-complete.jpeg)

 When you restart, Ubuntu asks you to remove your USB flash drive from the device.
-Once you’ve done this, press {guilabel}`Enter`.
+Then, press {guilabel}`Enter`.

 ![The Remove the installation medium prompt](/images/installer/remove-the-installation-medium.png)

 ## Your new system is starting

-Enter your encryption password if you created one.
+Enter your disk encryption passphrase if you created one.

 ![The disk passphrase prompt](/images/unlock-disk.png)

-This is then followed by the login screen, where you can enter your username and password.
+At the login screen, enter your user name and password.

 ![The Ubuntu login screen](/images/login-screen.png)